- Save $0.55 off your next purchase of any Kikkoman product.

 It is used in traditional Asian dishes but has also been used in American, Mediterranean dishes, and the Caribbean.
 These sauces add that little something extra.
 It can be used in salad dressing, soups, meats, and even desserts.

 Some delicious recipes you can find that use this product include;

 - Chocolate Lava Cakes(yes, you read that correctly)

 - Toasted Sesame Seed Cream Cheese Spread

 Kikkoman Stir Fry sauce

 the Kikkoman Stir fry sauce is one of the most popular Kikkoman products behind their soya sauce.
-It’s pre thickened – and if you want you can simply follow the recipe on the bottle, or simply add to your stir fry combination.
+It’s pre thickened – and if you want, you can follow the recipe on the bottle or add to your stir fry combination.
 But Reviews seem positive for this product